CartoDB/dataservices-api/doc/demographic_functions.md

 # Demographic Functions

-The Demographic Snapshot API function enables you to collect demographic details around a point location.
+The Demographic Snapshot functions enable you to collect demographic details around a point location.
 For example, you can take the coordinates of a coffee shop and find the average population characteristics around that location.
 If you need help creating coordinates from addresses, see the [Geocoding Functions](/cartodb-platform/dataservices-api/geocoding-functions/) documentation.

-_**Note:** The Demographic Snapshot API is currently only available for the United States._
+_**Note:** The Demographic Snapshot functions are only available for the United States._

 ## OBS_GetDemographicSnapshot( Point Geometry );

-<<<<<<<<**PLEASE CONFIRM NAME, SPACING IN THE ACTUAL DATASERVICES API CODE APPEARS DIFFERENTLY FOR THIS FUNCTION?**>>>>>>>>

 Fields returned include information about income, education, transportation, race, and more.
 Not all fields will have information for every coordinate queried.